Anisotropic zero-resistance onset in organic superconductors: Model and calculations

-Evidently, with the increase in sample length $L_{x}$ and thickness $L_{y}$ at other parameters $d,L_z,\phi$ fixed, the percolation probability $p_z$ along the sample thickness grows.
-At small $p_z\ll 1$, $p_z\propto L_x\times L_y$.
+Evidently, with the increase in sample length $L_{x}$ and thickness $L_{y}$ at other parameters $d$, $L_z$, $\phi$ fixed, the percolation probability $p_z$ along the sample thickness grows.
+At small $p_z \ll 1$, $p_z \propto L_x \times L_y$.
 The anisotropy of SC percolation transition also depends on the ratio of SC grain size $d$ and of the sample thickness $L_{z}$ (see Figs. \ref{Fig3}).
 This dependence is important because it allows an experimental study of the typical size $d$ of SC islands in various materials and far from the sample boundary using resistivity measurements.

 To investigate the main features of this dependence, we calculated percolation probabilities $p_x$ and $p_y$ as a function of diameter $d$ of SC islands in a 2D rectangular sample of dimension $L_{x} \times L_{y}$.
-The results are shown in Figs. \ref{Fig4}b-e with $\phi_{i}^{c}$ plotted instead of $p_{i}$, where $i \in \{x,y\}$. $\phi_{i}^{c}$ is found by solving the equation $p_{i}^{c}(\phi)=1/2$.
-We found that $\phi_{x}^{c}$ depends weakly on $L_{x}/L_{y}$ (Figs. \ref{Fig4}b,d), but strongly on $L_{y}/d$ (Figs. \ref{Fig4}b,e).
-It means that the percolation threshold along the sample length is more sensitive to the size of SC islands than to the sample length.
-Comparison of Figs. \ref{Fig3}a and \ref{Fig3}b shows a similar dependence of $p_x(\phi)$ on $d$ in 3D case.
-On the contrary, as $\phi_{y}^{c}$ depends strongly on $L_{x}/L_{y}$ (Figs. \ref{Fig4}c,d) and weakly on $L_{y}/d$ (Figs. \ref{Fig4}c,e), percolation threshold along sample thickness is more sensitive to the length of the sample than to the size of SC islands.
-When $d \approx L_{y}$ we see a cusp in $\phi^{c}_{y}$, representing percolation due to a single SC inclusion.
-Numerical fitting shows $\phi_{y}^{c} \propto (L_{x}/L_{y})^{- \alpha}$, where $\alpha$ increases with $d$: $\alpha \approx 0.34$ at $d=L_y/7$ and $\alpha \approx 0.41$ at $d=L_y/3$.
-Difference in $\phi_{x}^{c}-\phi_{y}^{c}$ grows with the increase in $L_{x}/L_{y}$ (Fig. \ref{Fig4}c) and $d$ (Fig. \ref{Fig4}d).
-Similar effect is also observed in Figs. \ref{Fig3}a,b for 3D case.
+The results are shown in Figs. \ref{Fig4}b,c. $\phi_{i}^{c}$ is found by solving the equation $p_{i}^{c}(\phi) = 1/2$.
+We found that both $\phi_{x}^{c}$ and $\phi_{y}^{c}$ depend weakly on $L_{x}/L_{y}$ in the limit of small grains $Ly \gg d$, but strongly when the size of grains is comparable to thickess $L_y$.
+Fig. \ref{Fig3} shows a similar dependence of $p_x(\phi)$ on $d$ in 3D case.
 Hence, the anisotropy of SC onset grows when the sample becomes thinner and longer, and when the SC grain size $d$ increases.
 This shows the importance of finite-size effects for the anisotropy of SC onset.